Aseedholm/Pumpkin-Brush/FinalProject/milestones/1/README.md

 ## Task

-Within this repository on Github.com click on the 'Projects' pane (at the top of the window) and create at least 4 columns: 'Tasks', 'In Progress', 'QA', and 'Completed'
+1. Within this repository on Github.com click on the 'Projects' pane (at the top of the window) and create at least 4 columns: 'Tasks', 'In Progress', 'QA', and 'Completed'
+	- You may add more at your discretion, but I advise these 4.

-With your team members, add at least **15 tasks** to start that you think you will need to complete.
-Note, for this project you need to support all of the previous features of the previous assignments.
+2. With your team members, add at least **15 tasks** to that you think you will need to complete.
+	- Note, for this project you need to support all of the previous features of the previous assignments, so you will likely surpass 15 quite easily!

-You can formally add some of the details of each task like a user story, but that is not required.
-Tasks should be desriptive enough however that they can be understood by other team members who have not written the specific task.
+	- Note,y ou can formally add some of the details of each task like a user story, but that is not required.
+		- Tasks should be descriptive enough however that they can be understood by other team members who have not written the specific task.